aodr3w/keiji-bus/README.md

 ```
 **sending a message**

-- after starting the keiji-bus process, open another terminal and try the send command below
+- after starting the keiji-bus process, open another terminal and try the command below

 **command**